chriskirknielsen/2020/src/en/pages/about.md

 ### Geekometric

-I run **a blog where I review** movies, music, shows and video games (in French!): [Geekometric](https://geekometric.com) (which was also a great excuse to migrate my WordPress site to a static site generator: Hugo).
+Since 2013, I run **a blog where I review** movies, music, shows and video games (in French!): [Geekometric](https://geekometric.com) (which was also a great excuse to migrate my WordPress site to a static site generator: Hugo).
 Sure, everyone has an opinion, but it's still nice to be able to sit down and process the whole experience, break it down, and write about it.

 <div class="u-floatRight u-marginBlockEnd u-marginInlineStart--double">
   {% set shirt -%}